Solve the differential equation using variation of parameters: y'... | Study Prep in Pearson+

 1

 Step 1: Identify the type of differential equation.
-The given equation is a second-order linear non-homogeneous differential equation: y'' + 3y' + 2y = 1/3 + e^x.
+The given equation is a second-order linear non-homogeneous differential equation: .
+The solution will consist of the complementary solution (solution to the homogeneous equation) and a particular solution (solution to the non-homogeneous part).

+Step 2: Solve the homogeneous equation.
+The homogeneous equation is .
+Solve this by finding the characteristic equation: .
+Factorize the characteristic equation to find the roots, which will determine the complementary solution.

+Step 3: Write the complementary solution.
+Based on the roots of the characteristic equation, the complementary solution will be of the form , where and are constants.

 Watch next